 When TrPDNA is utilized as part of your treatment, your practitioner will inform you prior to starting the needling and will be in constant communication to make sure you are comfortable.
 As with other styles of acupuncture, your comfort is always the highest priority and changes can be made to address any discomfort.

 What might I expect after a Trigger Point Dry Needling Acupuncture session as compared to other acupuncture sessions at Foster Wellness?

 As TrPDNA is a more active form of acupuncture, there is a likelihood of experiencing post-treatment soreness unique to this style.
 While it is rare to have post-treatment soreness with other forms of acupuncture, the intent of TrPDNA is to affect local tissue and therefore can result in muscle soreness similar to what you might experience following a strong workout.
 Depending on the area of your body that was needled, you might also have residual bruising.

 It is important to perform self-care following a session of TrPDNA which could include temporarily modifying your regular exercise routine until the soreness reduces.
 That said, gentle movement and stretching will actually help perpetuate the effects of the session.
 During your visit your practitioner will discuss your specific situation and offer customized advice, including whether heat or ice applications would be relevant.

 What is an acupuncture set?

 A "set" denotes the groups of needles used and associated time applied during a treatment session.
-The most common type of treatment consists of two sets (e.g., a front and back treatment).
-Offering a "single set" treatment provides the option of a shorter treatment for those clients looking for an abbreviated yet effective session when combined with another modality, such as massage.
+The most common type of treatment consists of three sets.
+Offering a "double set" treatment provides the option of a shorter treatment for those clients looking for an abbreviated yet effective session when combined with another modality, such as massage.